thesadru/animethemes-dl/README.md

 # usage in command line
-make sure you have ffmpeg and python installed possible commands: `animethemes-dl.bat` in windows, `animethemes-dl.sh` in linux. `animethemes-dl` if installed with pip. `python -m animethemes-dl` with python.
+make sure you have ffmpeg and python installed
+To run in console use `animethemes-dl` if installed with pip. `python -m animethemes-dl` if you have cloned the repository.
-> All of these commands will be reffered to as `animethemes-dl` in the documentation.
+> These commands will be reffered to as `animethemes-dl` in the documentation.

 ## command line documentation
 The script should raise errors in case you pass in an improper arg, but sometimes an error won't be raised if the error is not obvious, therefore make sure you read the documentation before running it.